toextendmylimits/LeetCode/000-backtrack.md

 Space complexity: O(H) for stack call while H is height of tree.
 In worst case, it's O(N)

 1. [22.
 Generate Parentheses](https://leetcode.com/problems/generate-parentheses/)
+   1. The idea is to add ')' only after valid '('
+   1. We use two integer variables left & right to see how many '(' & ')' are in the current string
+   1. If left < n then we can add '(' to the current string
+   1. If right < left then we can add ')' to the current string
-   Need to maintain the count of left parenthesis and right parenthesis Time complexity is O(2^2N * N) as O(2^2N) for all possible combinations and O(N) for copying each combination
+   Need to maintain the count of left parenthesis and right parenthesis
+  Time complexity is O(2^2N * N) as O(2^2N) for all possible combinations and O(N) for copying each combination
     <details>